 Whey Protein Shake Mixes

-Grass Fed Whey Protein – Grass Fed Whey Protein uses our Pure Whey IGG in a mix with a high yield of dietary fibers (8 grams!).
+Grass Fed Whey Protein – Grass Fed Whey Protein is a well-made whey protein with immunoglobulins sourced from New Zealand in a mix with a high yield of dietary fibers (8 grams!).
 It comes in a vanilla and chocolate flavor.
 It does not add any sugar or stevia but instead is sweetened with monk fruit.

 Whey Protein Shake Mixes PLUS